Keep up to date with new releases, and enjoy free vignettes, delivered right to your email!

 He’s the one who taught her to ride.
 Now all he wants is to ride her.

-Blake Coleman is old enough to know that acting on impulse causes nothing but a heap of trouble.
+Blake Coleman is old enough to know that acting on impulse causes nothing but trouble.
 But when trouble’s a western-hat-wearing blonde with slim legs that go on forever, what’s a man to do?
 Wanting the sweet girl next door is just wrong.
 The responsible thing to do is keep his hands off.

 Jaxi has other plans for Blake’s hands, and his heart.
 She may have once considered him a big brother, but that was a long time ago.
 She’s all grown up now and ready to convince him that she’s perfect for him.
 Except he can’t seem to see past the big “don’t touch” sign that’s apparently still hanging around her neck.